hanabi/hanabi.github.io/Reference.md

 | The Priority Prompt & The Priority Finesse | Libster & Zamiel
 | The Priority Bluff & The Priority Layered Finesse | Zamiel
 | The Certain Finesse | Zamiel
-| The Negative Prompt | Zamiel & Libster
 | The Scream Discard Chop Move | 910dan & Zamiel
 | The Critical 4 Bluff | Libster
 | The Chop Transfer | Duneaught